-540 To answer its charge and to provide recommendations for improved health care delivery and

-541 improved patient experience, the Board interviewed many stakeholders and reviewed a wide

-542 range of materials.
-The comprehensive review included: literature reviews on key topics;

-543 briefings from pediatric health care subject matter experts from within the MHS and from the

-544 civilian sector; access, satisfaction, and quality data; current policies and practices related to

-545 pediatric health care services both on the enterprise and Service levels; and public commentary

-546 submitted by DoD beneficiaries, advocacy groups, and the general public (see Appendix H for

-547 more details).
+To answer its charge and to provide recommendations for improved health care delivery and improved patient experience, the Board interviewed many stakeholders and reviewed a wide range of materials.
+The comprehensive review included: literature reviews on key topics; briefings from pediatric health care subject matter experts from within the MHS and from the civilian sector; access, satisfaction, and quality data; current policies and practices related to pediatric health care services both on the enterprise-wide and Service levels; and public commentary from DoD beneficiaries, advocacy groups, and the general public (see Appendix H for more details).